-Blood tests can be used to diagnose CMV infections in people who have symptoms.
+Blood tests can be used to diagnose CMV infections in adults who have symptoms.
+However, blood is not the best fluid to test newborns with suspected CMV infection.
+Tests of saliva or urine are preferred for newborns.
 Healthy people who are infected with CMV usually do not require medical treatment.
 Medications are available to treat CMV infection in people who have weakened immune systems and babies who show symptoms of congenital CMV infection.

 Babies Born with CMV (Congenital CMV Infection)

 When a baby is born with cytomegalovirus (CMV) infection, it is called congenital CMV infection.
 About one out of every 200 babies are born with congenital CMV infection.
 However, only about one in five babies with congenital CMV infection will be sick from the virus or will have long-term health problems.